 Applying for these programmes

 You'll need to apply for both degree programmes separately.
 You need University Entrance for both degrees and will need to submit a portfolio of artwork for the Bachelor of Visual Arts.
-An interview may also be required for the Bachelor of Visual Arts.

 What these qualifications cover